Drakeym132/LegacyKit/README.md

 └── LICENSE
 ```

-## Sidecar binaries

-LegacyKit shells out to a curated set of CLI tools (futurerestore, idevicerestore,
-gaster, ipwnder, tsschecker, ipsw, irecovery, img4tool, kloader, etc.).
-At
-release time, platform/arch-specific builds of these tools are bundled into
-[`src-tauri/binaries/`](src-tauri/Cargo.toml:1) and resolved at runtime by
-`src-tauri/src/platform.rs`.

-The `binaries/` directory is **gitignored** — it is never committed and contains
-no source code, only third-party binaries assembled at release time.
-Contributors who want to run `pnpm tauri dev` against a real device need to
-populate this directory locally; an archive will be attached to releases (TBD)
-or built from the upstream tool sources.

-See [`docs/SIDECAR-BINARIES.md`](docs/SIDECAR-BINARIES.md:1) for the expected
-`src-tauri/binaries/` layout and tool inventory.

 ## CI

 - [`ci.yml`](.github/workflows/ci.yml:1) runs `svelte-check`, `tsc`, `cargo fmt`,
   and `cargo clippy` on Ubuntu and macOS for every PR.
 - `release.yml` builds the macOS and Linux bundles on tagged releases.

-## Contributing

-PRs are welcome.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md:1) for the dev setup,
-branch conventions, and pre-PR checklist.

 ## Security